CloudNativeEntrepreneur/sveltekit-web3auth/README.md

 # sveltekit + web3 Auth

 This project aims to integrate Web3 Auth via MetaMask with a JWT Issuing auth server for use with APIs in Sveltekit.
-Once login is complete, Navigation to protected pages of app don't require a request to Authorization Server (Keycloak in our instance).
+Once login is complete, Navigation to protected pages of app don't require a request to Authorization Server.
 Sveltekit hooks take care of :

     [] Silent Refresh Workflow
     [] Validating the client access_token validity